Skip to content

 </dependency>

-volumeMounts: # Add the following three lines here
+volumeMounts: # Add the following three lines at this location

 - mountPath: /usr/local/datakit/conf.d/log/logging-socket.conf